Most Irvine Valley College and Saddleback College students

 regardless of the semester enrolled.

-- Students who registered for at least one credit course
+- Students who register for at least one credit course

 Students with fee waivers

-or financial aid more than the fees paid may not receive a 1098-T
+or financial aid equaling more than the fees paid may not receive a 1098-T

 This 1098-T statement should be retained with your important tax

 Form 8863 is the IRS form to file with the taxpayer's 1040 in